wenboshen/wenboshen.github.io/_pages/index.md

 Research
 ======
-Dr. Wenbo Shen and his group concentrates on two primary areas.
+Dr. Wenbo Shen and his group concentrates on two primary areas. [[Full paper list in Publications](/publications)]
 - Operating System Kernel Security: 1) performing **OS kernel analysis** to discover and eliminate new attack surfaces and vulnerabilities.
 2) utilizing current hardware capabilities to develop innovative **software-based protection strategies** for the kernel.
 3) leveraging software-hardware co-design to create **new hardware features** for system and software security.
   * **USENIX SEC 23**: [Demystifying Pointer Authentication on Apple M1](https://www.usenix.org/system/files/usenixsecurity23-cai-zechao.pdf)
   * **USENIX SEC 23**: [A Hybrid Alias Analysis and Its Application to Global Variable Protection in the Linux Kernel](https://www.usenix.org/system/files/usenixsecurity23-li-guoren.pdf)